babel/website/docs/preset-stage-2.md

 Use the legacy (stage 1) decorators syntax and behavior.

+> You can read more about configuring preset options [here](https://babeljs.io/docs/en/presets#preset-options)

 ## References

 - Chapter "[The TC39 process for ECMAScript features](http://exploringjs.com/es2016-es2017/ch_tc39-process.html)" in "Exploring ES2016 and ES2017" by Axel Rauschmayer